ELI-Data-Mining-Group/PELIC-dataset/README.md

 Within the NLP community, working with fully inflected English words as types is the standard approach, therefore NLP suites tend to lack lemmatizing functions altogether; [SpaCy](https://spacy.io/) provides one, but we found its output unreliable.

 This brought us to take it upon ourselves to produce lemmas for the learner-written texts.
 We relied on two key pieces of information: POS tags (rationale given above) and frequency.
-The latter was used for disambiguation: _does_ can be lemmatized as _do_ or _doe_ ("baby deer"), but the former is far more likely.
+The latter was used for disambiguation: _does_ can be lemmatized as _do_ or _doe_ ("female deer"), but the former is far more likely.
 The [COCA+ 100k word forms list](https://www.wordfrequency.info/100k.asp) proved a valuable resource, as it provided frequency ranks of English words with POS as well as lemma information, all compiled via automated processing.
 We also utilized the [Someya Lemma List](http://www.laurenceanthony.net/software/antconc/), which contains fewer (14k) but manually curated hence more reliable entries.
 We also created a supplementary lemma dictionary not covered by these two resources (e.g., `ANON_NAME_0`, _n't_, _'ve_, _Mr._ etc. as legitimate lemmas).